Outdoor Socket Installation Cost

 Job Description Total Cost

-We'll now discuss the supply costs specifically.
-These costs naturally exclude the labour/trades cost.
+We'll now discuss the supply only costs specifically.
 On average, the single outdoor socket cost is £10 to £35, with the price of a double outdoor plug socket landing between £10 and £50.

 Metal outdoor socket